 The Temple in Madrid

-So that’s what they did, Egypt gave Spain the Debod Temple, which is now located in the Western Park or Parque del Oeste by The Royal Palace (Palace Real de Madrid).
+So that’s what they did, Egypt gave Spain the Debod Temple.
+It is now located in the Western Park or Parque del Oeste by The Royal Palace (Palace Real de Madrid).
 The Temple is free to visit and inside contains small collections of Egyptian artefacts including some hieroglyphics with information cards in Spanish and English.
 It takes about 10-15 minutes to go through the temple.

 I came to the Debod Temple on my last morning in Madrid.
 I haven’t been to Egypt yet, so it was pretty cool to see a real Egyptian temple in person.
 Apparently, the Temple Debod is also one of the best places to watch the sunset here in Madrid.
 Looks like a good reason to go back to Madrid again.